 Jamie nodded towards Claudia.

-“Claudia came here for coffee yesterday and fell head over heels for the property.”
+“Claudia came here for coffee yesterday and fell head over heels for it.”

 “Oh, how wonderful!
 I was hoping to get some traction from the letter and the sign out front.”
 Fiona said as she ushered them into the coffee house, which she shut down specifically for the occasion.

-“This home was built in 1865 by Isaiah Mosley,” Colleen began.
+“This house was built in 1865 by Isaiah Mosley,” Colleen began.
 “He was a successful textile maker.
 After he died, the house passed to his oldest son, Era Mosley.”

 They walked into the first room on the right.
 The room was large, the size of a master bedroom.
-Three bay windows looked out onto the street and the oak tree.
+Three bay windows looked out onto the street and the oak tree at the foot of the hill.
 In the center of the room was a large desk.
 Piles of papers and books balanced on either side of the desk, which was covered in detritus.

 “Now, Era became successful in his own right, and in 1897, Era married Phebe Pannabecker, whose father was -“